 Arch sat back against the taro leaves and palm fronds propping him up in the

 filtering wind.
 He breathed in and out.
 The Ekranoplan.
 It was invented to transport huge amounts of men and armor across great distances.
 It had one fatal flaw.
 The eight huge jet turbines powering it ate fuel at a rate of ten tons of fuel per hour.
-Ten hours of three hundred mile an hour flight time was two hundred thousand pounds.
-No real long-range flights were possible because of the fuel-limited rand.
+Ten hours of three hundred miles an hour flight time was two hundred thousand pounds.
+No real long-range flights were possible because of the fuel-limited range.
 Arch’s mind turned cold.
 Unless the turbines were driven by fission generated steam.
-Then, given the size and power of the nuclear power plant, range might well be unlimited.
+Then, given the size and power of the nuclear power plant, the range might well be unlimited.
 With nuclear power, a plane of such size could deliver half a Marine division, in one unit to the opposite side of the earth in less than two days.
 Suddenly, the scintillation detector made sense.

 The Apache caught his attention.
 Arch frowned in question.
 How could anyone know anyone was at the top of the peak, but somehow the approaching Apache helicopter seemed to know?
 That the Marine Corps had no such attack helicopters in its inventory would not even occur to Arch until later.
 The airborne beast came at him from high in the air, as if it knew exactly where he was concealed, nestled deep inside the green moist bracken.
 The Apache was a frightening mechanical beast, like a five-ton attacking wasp, except a whole lot more dangerous and deadly.